John Deere and Volocopter are presenting the first large drone adapted for the drones in agriculture use at AGRITECHNICA.

 The drone is the result of a collaboration between John Deere, who bring knowledge of farmers’ needs, and the Urban Air Mobility pioneer Volocopter, whose flying taxis form the technological basis of the VoloDrone.

-The companies detailed how large drones are becoming increasingly important, not just in the field of logistics but also in passenger transport while acknowledging how, at the same time, small drones are already being used in agriculture for stock control and mapping.
+The companies detailed how large drones in agriculture are becoming increasingly important, not just in the field of logistics but also in passenger transport while acknowledging how, at the same time, small drones are already being used in agriculture for stock control and mapping.

 Both companies went on to detail how they see great potential for the VoloDrone’s use in agriculture, with capabilities ranging from difficult topography to increased efficiency in the use of crop protection agents, sowing seeds or frost control.